PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 Detect and protect from system failures and user errors automatically and provide failover to standby databases with zero data loss.

-## Create a new Autonomous Data Warhouse Datatabase
+## Create a new Autonomous Data Warehouse Datatabase

 Click on the hamburger **MENU** link at the upper left corner of the page.